googlegenomics/readthedocs/docs/source/common_api_flows.rst

   If you only want to look at certain call sets, you can include the ``callSetIds: ["id1", "id2"]`` field on the search request.
 Only call information for those call sets will be returned.
-Variants without any of the requested call sets won't be included at all.
+Variants without any of the requested call sets will not be included at all.